awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

 The request accepts the following data in JSON format\.

  ** [AlgorithmSpecification](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-AlgorithmSpecification"></a>
 The registry path of the Docker image that contains the training algorithm and algorithm\-specific metadata, including the input mode\.
 For more information about algorithms provided by Amazon SageMaker, see [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.
-For information about providing your own algorithms, see [Using Your Own Algorithms with Amazon SageMaker](your-algorithms.md)\.
+For information about providing your own algorithms, see [Using Your Own Algorithms with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)\.
 Type: [AlgorithmSpecification](API_AlgorithmSpecification.md) object
 Required: Yes

+ ** [EnableInterContainerTrafficEncryption](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-EnableInterContainerTrafficEncryption"></a>
+To encrypt all communications between ML compute instances in distributed training, choose `True`\.
+Encryption provides greater security for distributed training, but training might take longer\.
+How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+Type: Boolean
+Required: No

+ ** [EnableNetworkIsolation](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-EnableNetworkIsolation"></a>
+Isolates the training container\.
+No inbound or outbound network calls can be made, except for calls between peers within a training cluster for distributed training\.
+If you enable network isolation for training jobs that are configured to use a VPC, Amazon SageMaker downloads and uploads customer data and model artifacts through the specified VPC, but the training container does not have network access\.
+The Semantic Segmentation built\-in algorithm does not support network isolation\.
+Type: Boolean
+Required: No

  ** [HyperParameters](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-HyperParameters"></a>
 Algorithm\-specific parameters that influence the quality of the model\.
 You set hyperparameters before you start the learning process\.
 For a list of hyperparameters for each training algorithm provided by Amazon SageMaker, see [Algorithms](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)\.